Fraunhofer-AISEC/severed-framework/README.md

 ## Ioctl Tool Installation

+Note: Ioctl installation can be a bit difficult.
+Alternatively, you may want to write you own programm to send data to /dev/kvm.

 In order to install the ioctl tool the following steps are taken:

 * download the ioctl tool here https://github.com/jerome-pouiller/ioctl,